 Studying your request, SC seized off matter, Governor tells Ashok Gehlot

 Jaipur, July 24: Rajasthan Governor Kalraj Mishra has told Chief Minister, Ashok Gehlot that he is studying the request of convening the assembly session.
-He told also told Gehlot during their meeting that the Supreme Court is seized of the matter and hence the request is being studied.
+He also told Gehlot during their meeting that the Supreme Court is seized of the matter and hence the request is being studied.

 Gehlot said today that he had requested the Governor to convene the assembly session from Monday onwards.
 He also accused the Governor of delaying the decision because he was under pressure to stall a test of strength.